 The Portuguese seized Malacca in 1511, but the local rulers fled south and established a new capital at Johor Lama.
 The northern Sultanate of Aceh and the Sultanate of Johor vied with the Portuguese for control of the Malay Peninsula.

-In 1641, the Dutch East India Company (DEIC) allied itself with the Sultanate of Johor, and together they drove the Portuguese out of Malacca.
-Although they had no direct interest in Malacca, the DEIC wanted to funnel trade away from that city to its own ports on Java.
+In 1641, the Dutch East India Company (VOC) allied itself with the Sultanate of Johor, and together they drove the Portuguese out of Malacca.
+Although they had no direct interest in Malacca, the VOC wanted to funnel trade away from that city to its own ports on Java.
 The Dutch left their Johor allies in control of the Malay states.

 Other European powers, particularly the UK, recognized the potential value of Malaya, which produced gold, pepper, and also the tin that the British need to make tea tins for their Chinese tea exports.
 Malayan sultans welcomed British interest, hoping to stave off Siamese expansion down the peninsula.
 In 1824, the Anglo-Dutch Treaty gave the British East India Company exclusive economic control over Malaya; the British crown took direct control in 1857 after the Indian Uprising ("Sepoy Mutiny").